emberjs/rfcs/text/0000-discord.md

 ### Losing Community Members

 There is some concern that we may lose some community members due to this move.
+This could happen for a variety of reasons- the nature of OSS work means that some are not always active on the chat community, or the user doesn't want a different chat app, etc. We believe that the former is probably more likely than the latter, since many of us are on at least 2-3 chat apps already.

 ## Alternatives